geetesh911/prisma-class-generator/README.md

     -   Allows to add toObject method to aggregate root classes.
 -   _addModelNameGetter_
     -   Allows to add modelName getter to class.
+-   _enableDeepRelations_
+    -   Allows to add class with deep relations.

 ### **How it works?**